apache/cordova-coho/docs/cadence-release-process.md

    * TODO: More details needed here
  3. Update your local cordova-js
    * `coho repo-update -r js`
+ 4. Update `RELEASENOTES.md` by pasting the output from `git log --pretty=format:'* %s' --topo-order --no-merges origin/3.6.x..HEAD`
  4. For iOS only:
-   * Update [RELEASENOTES.md](https://github.com/apache/cordova-ios/blob/master/RELEASENOTES.md) (see instruction at the top of the file)
    * Update [CordovaLib/Classes/CDVAvailability.h](https://github.com/apache/cordova-ios/blob/master/CordovaLib/Classes/CDVAvailability.h)

 by adding a new macro for the new version, e.g.